doctorfree/cheat-sheets/linux/distros/fedora.md

 ```

 ### AppStream metadata
-to enable users to install packages using Gnome Software/KDE Discover.
+To enable users to install packages using Gnome Software/KDE Discover.
 Please note that these are a subset of all packages since the metadata are only generated for GUI packages.

 The following command will install the required packages:
 ```shell